Helping trees and people grow together

 We aim to help Britain's trees and woodlands thrive for people and for nature and believe that a dynamic relationship between people and the natural environment is critically important for a sustainable future.
 We do this by demonstrating how woodlands are relevant to modern society as well as helping ensure they are resilient to environmental change.

 We were founded in 2009 in Oxfordshire by Chartered Foresters passionate about the environment and the role of woodland in society, and we now work across the UK.
 We work to influence, educate and support people who work with trees and who care for them now and in the future.
 For example:

-We believe we're unusual in the way we work – often blending science and art to challenge perceptions and change behaviours and well-respected for working collaboratively – not competitively – with over forty other organisations in the sector.
+We believe we're unusual in the way we work – often blending science and art to challenge perceptions and change behaviours, and we are well-respected for working collaboratively with more than forty other organisations in the sector.